Gluten-Free Blueberry Lemon Clafoutis

-If you can make a smoothie, you can make this quick and easy Gluten-Free Blueberry Lemon Clafoutis.
-All you need to do is throw some simple ingredients in a blender and the result is a smooth, not mushy, perfectly custard-like dessert that’s perfect for any occasion.
+This recipe for gluten-free blueberry lemon clafoutis couldn’t be easier to make.
+All you need to do is toss some simple ingredients in a blender and the result is a smooth, not mushy, perfectly custard-like dessert that’s perfect for any occasion, including Eid.
+Clafoutis is quick to make and elegant enough to be guest worthy!

-I’m a relatively new blogger (8 months on and off), so naturally I was excited to participate in a digital potluck like Eid Eats 2017, hosted by myninjanaan and chocolateandchillies.
+I’m a relatively new blogger (8 months on and off), so naturally I was excited to participate in a digital potluck like Eid Eats 2017, hosted by myninjanaan (now known as Chai & Churros) and chocolateandchillies.
 It’s a pleasure to virtually meet like-minded bloggers, something I hadn’t anticipated when I first started blogging.

 I wanted to bring something that I would bring to a face-to-face potluck…something easy to make, seasonal, pretty healthy (in this case, gluten-free) but still elegant.